How to Write the Coalition Application Essay 2019-20

 A student’s worldview

-Each of the five prompts will ask a student to explain something about their worldview, or how they interact with the world around them.
+Each of the six prompts will ask a student to explain something about their worldview, or how they interact with the world around them.
 Nearly all of the Coalition essay prompts ask students to expand on a political, social, or moral viewpoint, or tell a story that relates to it.

 A student’s background

 We’ve discussed before how US universities are huge fans of the origin story.
-The five Coalition essay prompts will encourage students to open up about their past, their family history or their cultural roots.
+The six Coalition essay prompts will encourage students to open up about their past, their family history or their cultural roots.

 Are your students stuck?
 Try these quick exercises